JaehyeongPark06/TxT-Scribe/README.md

 - Notification Popups
 - Custom Hotkeys

-NOTE:
+**NOTE:**
-You need to instal pytesseract inorder to use this.
+You will need to install pytesseract inorder to use this.
 The download for pytesseract can be found [here](https://pypi.org/project/pytesseract/)